go-pg/docs/docs/models.md

 ## Table name

 Table name and alias are automatically derived from the struct name by underscoring it.
 Table name is also pluralized, for example struct `Genre` gets table name `genres` and alias `genre`.
-Default table name and alias can be overrided using `tableName` field:
+You can override the default table name and alias using `tableName` field:

 ```go
 type Genre struct {